TULiberalArts/Sociology/pages/graduate.md

 - You may also send the statement of goals by email to [socadmis@temple.edu](mailto:socadmis@temple.edu).

 **Standardized Test Scores**<br />
 The GRE is required.
 GRE scores are evaluated competitively.
-Although there is no offical minimum, we do not suggest applying unless your combined verbal and quantitative scores are above 300.
+Although there is no official minimum, we do not suggest applying unless your combined verbal and quantitative scores are above 300.

 TOEFL, IELTS, or PTE academic scores are required (just one of the above) from Individuals not born on American soil who were educated at an institution outside the United States, and U.S. citizens who earned a degree abroad from an institution where the language of instruction was other than English.